Continuous generation of confined bubbles: viscous effect on the gravito-capillary pinch off

 Since the bubble has a tear-drop shape (of area $A$) as seen in Fig. \ref{Fig1} (b), the characteristic size $R$ is defined through the relation $A=\pi R^{2}$.
 The period of generation $T$ for a bubble is defined as the time difference between the moment of pinch-off the bubble of our focus and that of the previous bubble.
 Similarly, $H$ for a bubble of our focus is defined as the height at the moment of pinch-off of the previous bubble.

 In Fig. \ref{Fig2} (a) and (b), we respectively show $T$ and $R$ as a function of $H$.
-The data corresponding to the label with the * mark contain data obtained on different days with refabricating cells on each day (those without * are obtained within two hours using the same cell).
-We see the data sets with * for a parameter set are well on a master curve, which demonstrates a reasonably good reproducibility of the experiment.
+The data marked with an asterisk (*) in the legend of Fig. 2 contain data obtained on different days, where cells were refabricated each day (those without asterisk are obtained within two hours using the same cell).
+We observe that the marked data sets match well with the other data, which demonstrates a reasonably good reproducibility of the experiment.

 The insets shows that $T$ and $R$ as a function of $H$ start bifurcating (or oscillating with $H$) as $H$ decreases, where we analyze only the data on the upper branch (we do not use the data represented by the cross mark in the following).
 The reason of the bifurcation or oscillation is as follows.
 Due to the continuous bubble generation from air trapped under the gate, the volume of air under the gate (and thus $H$) keep decreasing, and the period of generation of bubbles $T$ decreases with time (and thus with decrease in $H$).